 If you're a council tenant, housing benefit will be paid weekly direct to your rent account.
-If you're a housing association tenant we may pay you or your landlord four weekly in arrears directly into a bank account.
+If you're a housing association tenant we will pay you or your landlord four weekly in arrears directly into a bank account.

-For private tenants, payment is usually made four weekly in arrears and is paid directly into the tenant’s bank account.
+For private tenants, payment is made four weekly in arrears and is paid directly into the tenant's bank account.
 Details of our key payment dates and the period that payments will cover are shown on our payment schedule.

 You may need to open a bank account to receive your housing benefit and we can advise you on this.

 Payment may be made to the landlord in the following circumstances.

 - the first payment at the start of the claim - if there are rent arrears already outstanding

 - if the tenant is likely to have difficulty managing their financial affairs

 - if the tenant is unlikely to pay their rent